Electrical Engineering (EE)

 EE 3326.
 Numerical and Scientific Data Analysis Using Python.

 This course introduces Python programming for engineers.
 Topics include basics of Python programming, introduction to numerical Python (NumPy), scientific programming using Python (SciPy), data visualization using Matplotlib, data processing using Pandas and introduction to Object Oriented Programming using Python.
-Prerequisite: CS 1342 or CS 1428 either with a grade of "C" or better.
+Prerequisite: CS 1342 or CS 1428 with a grade of "C" or better.

 Course Attribute(s): Dif Tui- Science & Engineering